yuelchen/hello-spring-boot/docs/spring-boot-actuator.md

 1. Endpoints
    - Spring Boot provides a number of built-in endpoints; you can specify your own as well.
    - These endpoints can be monitored and managed by the application.
-   - Popularily, many incorporate actuators through HTTP requests by specifying the Id of an endpoint and a mapped URL in a controller.
+   - Popularily, many incorporate actuators through HTTP requests by specifying the Id of an endpoint and a mapped URL in a controller (i.e. /actuator/health).

 2. Metrics
    - Spring Boot is integrated with micrometer which provides metrics for you application.